jpe442/dodateweb/README.md

 - If the backend update in not successful, the frontend action will fail to be complete and the draggable todo will stay where in its original timeslot.

-- So then, if the todo moves timeslots on the calendar, that timeslot has been updated on the backend.
+- So then, if the todo moves locations on the calendar, its timeslot is guaranteed to be up-to-date on the backend.
 The user can safely log out without losing precious planning work.

 &#9733;*Material UI*&#9733;

 #### Backend